Madhusudan-Gurjar/sidebar-menu-project/README.md

 # sidebar-menu-project
-A simple responsive sidebar menu created using HTML, CSS, and FontAwesome icons.
-The project features smooth animations, hover effects, and social media icons.
-It includes sections like Gallery, Events, Contact, and more, along with a custom Google Font for a modern design.
+This project is a simple webpage that implements a sidebar menu using HTML, CSS, and FontAwesome icons.
+The sidebar contains links to various sections such as Gallery, Shortcuts, Exhibits, Events, Store, Contact, and Feedback, along with social media icons for Facebook, Twitter, Instagram, and YouTube.

+Features
+Responsive sidebar menu that slides in and out using a checkbox toggle.
+Smooth animation for the sidebar and menu items.
+Hover effects for menu items and social media icons.
+FontAwesome icons for visual appeal and better UX.
+Custom font using the Google Fonts "Poppins".